 Most podcasts don't have a content problem.
 They have a YouTube problem — packaging, positioning, distribution.
-That's a solvable problem.
+It's a solvable problem — and it's the only one I work on.

 Once that lands, everything else is optimization.
 Most channels don't fail because of bad content — they fail because the content isn't packaged, positioned, or distributed like a product.